Earnin App Review: How Cash Advances Work and Limits

 Earnin is a cash advance app that lets you pull money you have already earned, before payday hits.
 It does not charge interest and does not require a minimum credit score, which is why it has become one of the most-downloaded paycheck-advance apps in the U.S.

 This guide covers how Earnin works, the daily and pay-period limits, the optional fees and tips, and how Earnin compares to alternatives like Brigit and Dave.
+We also walk through a worked example, common mistakes to avoid, and what happens if Earnin's auto-debit causes an overdraft on payday.

 How Earnin Works